davidmartin77/example-prompt__your-name/lib/your_name.md

 ---
-title: Your Name
+title: David Martin
 ---

 # What is your name?

-Replace me with your response...
+David Martin